MaanasPeri23/MaanasPeri23/README.md

 My name is Maanas Peri, and here are the ABCs of me:
 - I'm a Master's Student at Cornell Tech in NYC 🌃
-- I'm deeply interested in IOS & Web Development, particularly applications in fintech, health & fitness, and productivity industries 🚴🏾‍♂️
+- I have a profound passion for IOS development, as well as the practical uses of Machine Learning.
+My specific interests lie in applying ML to sectors like fintech, health and fitness, and productivity industries 🚴🏾‍♂️
 - Notion fanatic 🎧

-I'm currently working on a variety of projects this summer and will update my project spaces by September 2023.
-In the meantime if you would like to reach out feel free to hit me up on my socials :)
+I've pinned the projects I'm currently working on, and there are more exciting ones in the pipeline for my GitHub.
+Keep an eye out for updates!
+If you'd like to get in touch, feel free to reach out to me via the social media links provided on this page.